hclivess/nameer/README.md

 2. video format
 3. resolution
 4. video bitrate
-5. audio format
+5. audio format (where available)
-6. audio channels
+6. audio channels (where available)
-6. audio bitrate (optional)
+6. audio bitrate (where available)
 7. `multi` in case of multiple audio streams of same bitrate
 8. original extension